Genez-io/genezio-examples/typescript/shopping-cart/README.md

 genezio login
 ```

-Deploy your project using the genezio deploy command from the ``./genezio-examples/javascript/chatgpt-project`` directory.
+Run the following command from the root of the project:
 ```bash
 genezio deploy
 ```